What to expect…

 Professional internship for PhD students (PIPS)

 Professional Internships for PhD students (PIPS) take place during years 2 or 3 for a period of 3 months and is unrelated to student’s SoCoBio DTP research project.
-This experience is important both to help early career researchers understand the wider context of their research, and to expose them to the range of opportunities in which they can apply their PhD skills and training after they graduate.
+This experience is important both to help early career researchers understand the wider context of their research, to expose them to the range of opportunities in which they can apply their PhD skills and training after they graduate, learn about different careers and improve employability.

-Information about PIPS will be provided during induction and students are advised to plan their PIPs a year in advance and talk to their supervisor about the likely timing of the PIP early in their PhD, in order to plan the internship around their research project.
+Information about PIPS will be provided during induction and students are advised to plan their PIPS a year in advance and talk to their supervisor about the likely timing of the PIPS early in their PhD, in order to plan the internship around their research project.

 CASE & Industrial co-funded studentships